Jtrnb/AtlasDrifter/Defined System.md

 #### <font style="color:#42f569">Hitpoints:</font>
 - Hitpoints or HP are your standard health.
 They may be healed, and they may not exceed their maximum value.
-- When your Hitpoints reach 0 you die.
+- When your Hitpoints reach 0 you die. (yikes)
 #### Temporary Hitpoints
 - Temporary Hitpoints cannot be healed by standard healing.
 - Temporary Hitpoints are always dealt damage before Hitpoints.